Holden Special Vehicles: HSV Jackaroo SE

+While retaining its original off-road capability, the SE model was targeted at buyers seeking a more refined and stylish SUV without altering its mechanical performance.

 SportsCat

-The SportsCat is based on the Holden Colorado.
+The HSV SportsCat is a high-performance sports utility vehicle (SUV) produced from 2018 to 2020.
+Based on the Holden Colorado, the SportsCat features enhanced suspension, styling, and braking upgrades over the standard model.

+Introduced as HSV's first sports-oriented 4x4, the SportsCat was designed to compete in the performance ute segment.
+It retained the 2.8L Duramax turbo-diesel engine from the Colorado but received chassis and handling refinements.

+The SportsCat was available in two trim levels:

+SportsCat V – Base model featuring HSV styling, sports suspension, and interior upgrades.

+SportsCat SV – Higher-spec variant with additional performance features, including a rear de-coupling anti-roll bar and an AP Racing brake package.

+The HSV SportsCat features HSV Sports Suspension, with an optional SupaShock system for enhanced road and off-road capability.
+Braking performance is upgraded on the SV model, which includes AP Racing 4-piston front brakes.
+It rides on 18-inch forged alloy wheels fitted with Cooper Zeon LTZ all-terrain tyres.
+Inside, the cabin is equipped with HSV Performance seats, upholstered in Windsor Suede with red stitching.
+The MyLink infotainment system supports Apple CarPlay, Android Auto, and Satellite Navigation, while safety features include Lane Departure Warning and Forward Collision Alert.

+The SportsCat ceased production in 2020, following the closure of HSV operations and the discontinuation of the Holden brand in Australia.

 Colorado V8

 Plans for a high power version of the Holden Colorado using the LT1 engine and a 10-speed transmission was cancelled in 2020 with the closure of HSV and Holden.
 Two prototypes were built with powertrains taken from crash-tested Chevrolet Camaros, one based on a HSV SportsCat, and the other based on a North American Chevrolet Colorado to be aimed at that market.
 It was the final project worked on by HSV, and would have received a new name, ThunderCat being one of the considered options.

+The only road-registerable prototype, painted in Panorama Silver, was later auctioned as a collector's item.

 Models by year

 The following is a chronological list of all HSV models (and build numbers, where available) since 1988, including limited editions and dealer specials.